darthrellimnad/evergreen-functional-fe-web-app/README.md

 This book should be accessible for many: https://github.com/MostlyAdequate/mostly-adequate-guide

 ...and if you just need a simple website or webpage, just use HTML/CSS and as little JS as possible!
-A design system, pattern library, and a11y testing will be helpful regardless.
+A design system, pattern library, a11y testing and quality assurance will be helpful regardless.

 ## Contributors
 Too many to name... you know who you are.
 Thank you all ❤️